Jamal Mahmoud

-Jamal Mahmoud (جَمَال مَحْمُود; born 1 May 1973) is a Jordanian football manager of Palestinian origin, who was a midfielder for Al-Wehdat and Shabab Al-Ordon.
-He was the head coach of the Palestine national football team from 2011 to 2014.
+Jamal Mahmoud (جَمَال مَحْمُود; born 1 May 1973) is a Jordanian football manager and former player.
+He was a midfielder for Al-Wehdat and Shabab Al-Ordon.
+He was the head coach of the Palestine national team from 2011 to 2014.

 Coaching career

 Jamal coached his lifelong club, Al-Wehdat, under Iraqi head coaches Akram Ahmad Salman (2008–2009) and Thair Jassam (2009–2010) until he became head coach himself and transferred to coaching in Palestine.
-In 2013, Mahmoud led the Palestinian national football team to their first ever win in the WAFF Championship.
+In 2013, Mahmoud led the Palestine national team to their first ever win in the WAFF Championship.
 He also led the Palestinian national team to the 2014 AFC Challenge Cup title, securing 2015 AFC Asian Cup spot for the first time in the team's history.
 On 10 September 2014, Mahmoud resigned as coach of the Palestinian team, bringing an end to his three successful years at the helm of the team just four months before the 2015 Asian Cup.